 Housing Accommodations and Services for Extremely Low Income Households.
 Housing Choice Vouchers (HCV) primarily serve extremely low income households.
 HUD policy states that at least 70% of all new HCVs should be made available to extremely low income households.
-Furthermore, as presented in Table 2-28 above, there are 19 publicly assisted multi-family housing developments for families and seniors in Compton.
+Furthermore, as presented in Table 2-28Table 2-28Table 2-28 above, there are 19 publicly assisted multi-family housing developments for families and seniors in Compton.
 The 19 developments combine for a total of 1,345 affordable units.
-The City will retain these affordable units to the greatest extent possible to decrease displacement through Program 10, Preservation of At-Risk Housing Units.
-The City also aims to assist in the development of at least five ELI/special needs households annually through Program 9, Extremely Low Income and Special Needs Households.
-Program 5, Housing Choice Vouchers, also encourages the increase of HCVs for ELI and special needs households in the City as funding is available.
+The City also aims to assist in the development of at least five ELI/special needs households annually through Program 79, Extremely Low Income and Special Needs Households.
+Program 35, Housing Choice Vouchers, also encourages the increase of HCVs for ELI and special needs households in the City as funding is available.